cagov/innovation-hub.ca.gov/docs/pages/product-management/product-craft-accessibility.md

 description: Videos, guides, and presentations about how to help everyone access information
 ---

-Making things accessible is an important part of product management.
-These are the ODI product managers’ favorite accessibility resources.
+<p class="text-lead">Making things accessible is an important part of product management.
+These are the ODI product managers’ favorite accessibility resources.</p>

 ## Web content